oxedition/laravel-welcome-minimal/DOC.md

 # HEADER

-you can put header with fix position.
+You can put header with fix position.
 But you need to add some padding to body tag.

 ```blade
 <x-ox.header.header class="fixed" />
 ```

+# FOOTER

 # ICONS